rongg/react-month-view/README.md

 # react-month-view

 `react-month-view` is a minimalistic React component for displaying an array of data on a calendar month.
+It allows the specification of a render prop for custom day templates.

 ![Image of Month](month-view-example.png)